Nidhish-Balasubramanya/Intelligent-Email-Assistant/README.md

 # Prompt-Driven Email Productivity Agent

-A full-stack AI-powered system that ingests emails, categorizes them, extracts actionable items, assists users with summarization and task queries, and generates draft replies based on customizable prompts.
+A full-stack AI system that ingests emails, categorizes them, extracts action items, supports inbox reasoning, and generates draft replies using customizable prompts.
-Built using Streamlit (frontend), FastAPI (backend), PostgreSQL/SQLite (database), and Gemini LLM (LLM engine).

----

-## Table of Contents
-1. Project Overview
-2. Features
-3. System Architecture
-4. Tech Stack
-5. Folder Structure
-6. Backend (FastAPI)
-7. Frontend (Streamlit)
-8. Database Schema
-9. LLM Prompt System
-10. API Endpoints
-11. Running Locally
-12. Deployment Guide
-13. Future Enhancements

----

 ## 1. Project Overview
 This project implements a Prompt-Driven Email Productivity Agent that automates email understanding and assists users with inbox management.
 The system loads emails (mock or real), processes them using customizable LLM prompt templates, and provides intelligent features such as categorization, action extraction, summarization, email drafting, and inbox-wide reasoning.